Sink the Bismarck!: Historical accuracy

 The aircraft that finally located Bismarck after she escaped detection by HMS Suffolk and HMS Norfolk is correctly shown as a Catalina, but the fact that it was piloted by an American Naval Reserve officer, Ensign Leonard Smith, could not be revealed until long after the war, since the United States was neutral at the time of the engagement.
 The attacks by Fleet Air Arm Swordfish show some aircraft being shot down; no Swordfish was lost to Bismarcks guns and all were recovered.
 However, from HMS Victoriouss air raid, two Fairey Fulmar escort fighters ran out of fuel and ditched.
 Three fliers were picked up from a rubber boat.

-Sink the Bismarck! also does not show controversial events after Bismarck sank, including 's quick departure after rescuing only 110 survivors, because the British suspected that a German U-boat was in the area and withdrew.

 Perhaps the most significant historical error is that the film places the British naval intelligence operation in the Admiralty, Whitehall, London.
 The actual centre of intelligence operations during the Battle of the Atlantic and the pursuit of Bismarck was at Derby House, Liverpool.